The range of mammal species present on the island is very different to that of our nearest neighbours.

-The brown hare is a relatively common sight, often found in the edges and corners of hay fields and cattle grazed meadows, its long loping gait and tall ears with their distinctive black tips easily marking them out from the more common rabbits.
+The brown hare is a relatively common sight, often found in hay fields and cattle grazed meadows, its long loping gait and tall ears with their distinctive black tips easily marking them out from the more common rabbits.

 The brown hare’s awkward walking gait transforms when the animal runs at speed – its long footed hind legs extending forward of its forelegs and giving it huge leaverage and great speed over the ground.

 The Mountain or Blue hare is by contrast smaller, with shorter ears and a more rounded shape.
 Its most distinctive characteristic is its white coat which it develops during the winter months.

 These animals were originally native to the Isle of Man, becoming extinct at some point in the last thousand years or so.
 However in the 1950’s a small population was re-introduced from Ireland and they have now spread successfully throughout most of the northern hills of the island.
 They are however not found south of the central valley.